komzakdroid/CoroutinesFlow_and_ViewModel_Retrofit_API/README.md

 # CoroutinesFlow_and_ViewModel_Retrofit_API
-Project example for learn ViewModel, flow and Coroutines with fetching datas with retrofit Api
+Project example for learn ViewModel, flow and Coroutines with fetching data with retrofit Api